Dowling7/dwongs/README.md

 # dwongs
-Time machine for DQ analysis module Dwong.
-Contains functions from import data to multi-particle data processing.
+Time machine for DQ analysis module dwong. dwong module contains functions from import data to multi-particle data processing.
 The latest version is in the folder"latest"
 More features and information come in later.